martinthomson/i-d-template/doc/WEB.md

 ![GitHub UI showing a comment icon on a focused line](images/comment-line.png)

-You can also dragging the mouse to select more than one line.
+You can also drag the mouse to select more than one line.

 Add comments on any changes, then select the "Review changes" button (near the top) where you can add some general comments about the changes and choose